Chefter/chefter.github.io/_posts/2016-09-07-Tested-Kitchen-Hacks-from-Chefter.md

 **Ultimate baking hack.**

 What’s the secret to super fluffy goodness when you’re baking anything?
 A little steam!
-Pour a quarter cup of water directly on the bottom of your preheated oven to create steam and humid.
+Pour a quarter cup of water directly on the bottom of your preheated oven to create steam and humidity.
 You can add it just before you place your bake in the oven or add it in just before you take it out.
 The extra moisture helps to fluff up whatever you are baking!

 **Save that wine!**